KWTH

-KWTH (91.3 FM) is a non-commercial, listener-supported radio station broadcasting a Christian radio format.
-It is licensed to Barstow, California, and is owned by the New Life Christian School, with the license held by Advance Ministries, Inc. KWTH mostly simulcasts the programming of sister station KWVE-FM San Clemente, with studios on West MacArthur Boulevard in Santa Ana.
+KWTH (91.3 FM) is a non-commercial radio station licensed to Barstow, California, United States, broadcasting a Christian format.
+Owned by the New Life Christian School, with the license held by Advance Ministries, Inc, KWTH mostly simulcasts the programming of KWVE-FM in San Clemente, with studios on West MacArthur Boulevard in Santa Ana.

-KWTH is a Class B FM station, with an effective radiated power (ERP) of 1,550 watts.
-The transmitter is in the Rodman Mountains, 35 miles southeast of Bartow.
+KWTH's transmitter is sited in the Rodman Mountains, 35 miles southeast of Bartow.
 It serves the Victor Valley area and eastward into the High Desert along I-15 from the Cajon Pass to Baker and I-40 to Essex.